veebch/clock/README.md

 # To Do

-Make a wifi version that syncs the time via ntp and runs a web server for easy tweaks to the time via smartphone.
+WiFi version that runs a web server for easy tweaks to the time via smartphone.

 # Licence